 Coffitivity, Can the right amount of background noise boost creativity?
 I spend a week finding out.

 Have you ever found silence to be deafening?
-Transversely, it can be tough concentrate when you’re surrounded with ringing phones, über loud music or the constant requests for ‘scrap irrroooon, any oold scrap irrooon’.
+Transversely, it can be tough to concentrate when you’re surrounded by ringing phones, über loud music or the constant requests for ‘scrap irrroooon, any oold scrap irrooon’.
 Coffitivity may have the answer.

 Well, according to Justin Kausler, Nicole Horton and ACe Callwood at Coffitivity, the average café has just the right level of background noise to really facilitate your creativity!

 So, off you go to Starbucks with a Mac Book and a to-do list and order up a mochaccino, but wait, when you open up your laptop and take that first piping hot sip of your beverage, you realise that using a Mac Book in Starbucks makes you look like a twat, and wearing those Crocs certainly didn’t do you any favours.

 Fear not, as the good folks at Coffitivity have made a website to bring all the ambience of a coffee shop into your home/office/studio (delete as applicable).

 They suggest having your own music slightly louder than the ambient sounds so I decided to find out if there was anything behind this theory by spending a week with Coffitivity and my good friend Spotify.